sshort1996/MemoryAllocator/README.md

  - figure out what methods we need to build: ``malloc``, ``free``, ``realloc``, etc?
  - see how the existing malloc implementation works
+ - learn about the heap, and stack as well I suppose while we're here
  - learn about allocation strategies and block structure
  - all the rest